prishaanand/cse15l-lab-reports/lab-report-1-week-2.md

 Now it should allow you to log in with the key rather than your password.
 Below is a screenshot of a successful login using the ssh key.
 ![Image](step5c.png)

 6. ***Optimizing Remote Running:*** To make remote running faster, you can use multiple commands in one line, write a command in quotes to run it directly on the remote server, and use the up arrow to rerun commands previously used in the terminal.

-Here is an example of running multiple commands in the same line.
+In my case, I had to find the most plesant way to make a local edit to the `WhereAmI.java` class and copying it and running it in the remote server.
+I did this by first calling the command `ssh cs15lwi22aaa@ieng6.ucsd.edu "ls"` , which shows that the file is copied in the home directory.
+Then I used multiple line commands `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI` to efficiently run the class on the remote server.
+In total, this took me around 4 keystrokes (2 for pasting each line of code and 2 for hitting the enter key to run it).
+This was much faster than before, where I would write each command on a seperate line and also log in to the server first before running the ls command. (which took around 12 keystrokes).
+So, implementing these tactics significantly reduced the amount of keystrokes needed to run differernt commands.
+Here is what my terminal looked like during this process:
 ![Image](step6.png)